 In addition to teaching young children, the school is also a national training center for teachers who wish to learn how to teach the Suzuki method.
-Our faculty includes six of the country’s leading teacher trainers.
+Our faculty includes three of the country’s leading teacher trainers.
 Teachers travel from as far away as Europe and South America to study and observe lessons at our schools.

 The school supports three performance ensembles.
 Cellisimo is comprised of the most advanced Cello students from our program.
 Under the direction of Director Sally Gross, Cellisimo was recently chosen to perform for the National Conference of the Suzuki Association of the Americas.
 Our intermediate violin ensemble is called Allegro!!!
 They perform a completely unique multimedia presentation consisting of live music, choreography, costumes, lighting and video visual effects.
 The Allegro show has performed for thousands, delighting audiences throughout the United States, Bermuda, and Puerto Rico.
 The Chicago Consort is a touring group of 30 of the most advanced students from the school.
 The Chicago Consort has performed all across the United states, Canada, Europe and China.

 The school also offers many appropriate performance opportunities during the school year for all students from the newest beginner to most virtuoso performers.
 The Solo recitals take place each semester and large group concerts occur in the fall and spring.